boltops-tools/lono-docs/_docs/configsets/configure/project.md

 ---
-title: Project-Level Configsets
+title: Configure Configsets at the Project-Level
 nav_text: Project
 ---

-Project configsets are added at the lono project-level.
+Project configsets can be added at the lono project-level.

 ## Specifying Configsets